naimaudio/projects_kpi/README.md

 # Time Management Interface for projects

-This frontend application has the purpose to provide to employees an interface to input there hours.
-It will provide to project managers .
+The purpose of this frontend application is to provide employees with an interface for inputting their working hours.
+It will provide project managers .

 ## Choices made

-The choice has been made to make this frontend the most accurate to the fluent 2 design system.
-The firsts users of this application will be Focal.
-Employees from this company are fluent with microsoft ecosystem.
+This frontend has been made the most accurate according to the fluent 2 design system.
+The first users of this application will be Focal employees, which are fluent with the Microsoft ecosystem.

 ## Vue concepts

-To understand the code, it is necessary to have an idea of the notions bellow :
+To understand the code, it is necessary to have an idea of the following notions:

 This application is a [one page application](https://vuejs.org/guide/extras/ways-of-using-vue.html#embedded-web-components)

-This project uses Vue 3 (not the same syntax as vue 2)
+This project uses Vue 3 (not the same syntax as Vue 2)

-It uses the [Typescript](https://www.typescriptlang.org/) langage.
-Typescript is a superset of javascript.
+It uses the [Typescript](https://www.typescriptlang.org/) language, which is a superset of Javascript.
 The purpose of typescript is to help developpers.
 It adds static types to javascript.
 Is is only used in development, indeed, web navigators only understand javascript